-Life insurance products like Whole Life insurance and Indexed Universal Life (IUL) have begun to establish a significant foothold in the marketplace even though there are as many naysayers as there are fans of these two products.
+Life insurance products like Whole Life insurance and Indexed Universal Life (IUL) have begun to establish a significant foothold in the marketplace even though there are as many naysayers as fans of these two products.

 Although product selection depends on several factors that are personal to each consumer, there are features in each of these insurance products that we can evaluate and determine which one is more likely to deliver as a better savings vehicle.

 Under the Hood of IUL and Whole Life Insurance

 Whole Life insurance has been the cornerstone of the cash value insurance marketplace for at least a century.
 The product’s popularity appears to rise and fall with the attitude and opportunities that are prevailing in the market during various periods of time.
 Here’s how whole life insurance works for the policyholder:

 - The investor (policyholder) purchases the policy by paying a premium to the insurance carrier.

 - The annual premium must be sufficient to support the selected death benefit using two specific assumptions: the highest mortality and administrative charges and the lowest possible interest rate the insurer estimates it would pay in a worst-case scenario.